-Motherboard Power Phases are basically a power control technique through which the motherboard provides clean, stable and consistent power to the CPU as well as to the RAM.
+Motherboard Power Phases are a power control technique through which the motherboard provides clean, stable, and consistent power to the CPU and the RAM.

 Essentially the power phases of a motherboard are determined by its Voltage Regulator Modules (VRM).
-Basically, the higher the number of VRMs the motherboard has the higher is the number of power phases it has.
+If the motherboard has a higher number of VRMs and power, the stability will be higher.

-The higher the amount of power phases the motherboard has, the more stable the system will run.
+The higher the number of power phases the motherboard has, the more stable the system will run.
 This is of particular interest to the overclockers.

-For this reason, on most of the high end motherboards featuring the likes of AMD X570 or the Intel Z590 chipsets, you will notice a high number of VRMs and power phases.
+For this reason, on most of the high-end motherboards featuring the likes of AMD X570 or the Intel Z590/Z690 chipsets, you will notice a high number of VRMs and power phases.

-The amount of Power Phases your motherboard has, and the quality of voltage control each power phase provides is decided by the amount of Voltage Regulator Modules (VRMs) the motherboard offers and their quality.
+The amount of Power Phases your motherboard has and the quality of voltage control each power phase provides are decided by the amount of Voltage Regulator Modules (VRMs) the motherboard offers and their quality.

-IDEALLY, each VRM on your motherboard corresponds to one power phase, however, some motherboards use VRM doublers to increase the amount of power phases without increase the TRUE power phases.
+Ideally, each VRM on your motherboard corresponds to one power phase.
+However, some motherboards use VRM doublers to increase the number of power phases without increasing the TRUE power phases.

-A VRM consists of a MOSFET, Choke and a Capacitor each with their own function.
+A VRM consists of a MOSFET, Choke, and a Capacitor, each with its function.

 We will cover all of this in detail below.

-To understand what are motherboard Power Phases and VRMs, let us start by looking at how the power is supplied to the PC.
+To understand motherboard Power Phases and VRMs, let us start by looking at how the power is supplied to the PC.

 The Power Supply Unit: 240/120V (AC) – 12V (DC)